Neta Aya: Thailand

-The V was launched in Thailand in 24 August 2022, as Neta's first model in the market.
+The V was launched in Thailand on 24 August 2022, as Neta's first model in the market.
 Imported from China, it is only available in one unnamed variant.

 The facelifted V-II was launched in March 2024.
 Two trim levels were available for the V-II: Lite and Smart.
 Unlike the pre-facelift V, the V-II is locally assembled at Bangchan General Assembly's facility in Khan Na Yao District, Bangkok.

 Safety

 ASEAN NCAP awarded the Neta V zero stars overall in December 2024, citing excessive intrusion of the steering wheel and A-pillar in the frontal offset crash test, missing seatbelt pretensioners and side head protection technologies, and poor fitment of pedestrian protection and motorcyclist safety technologies.
-Automotive news outlets lacked "basic safety equipment" and is "one of the least safe new cars on sale in the world today."
+Automotive news outlet InsideEVs noted the lack of "basic safety equipment" and described the Neta V as "one of the least safe new cars on sale in the world today."
 Due to the rating, Grab Malaysia banned all Neta vehicles from its e-hailing services.